-It can also provide short and high-intensity performance during weight-lifting and speed activities.
+It can enhance our performance during short and high-intensity weight-lifting and speed activities.

-Creatine supplementation can reduce the cell damage and muscle inflammation after exhausting exercise.
+Creatine supplementation can reduce the cell damage and muscle inflammation after an exhausting workout.
 This is not only applicable to strength and power training, since it can also benefit endurance athletes, as shown in this study.

-Creatine can also decrease the muscle fatigue by reducing lactic acid, which is an energy waste product that causes this problem.
+Creatine can also decrease the muscle fatigue by reducing the lactic acid levels, an energy waste product that causes this problem.

-Creatine increases the ATP, which is a source of energy for the muscles during short periods of physical activity.
+Creatine increases the ATP production, which is a source of energy for the muscles used during short periods of physical activity.

 Another important benefit, specially for strength athletes or bodybuilders, is its cell volumizing effect.
 This is due to its innate properties that keep the cells properly hydrated, apart from producing a powerful stimulus for the protein synthesis.